 Should I visit the Seville Cathedral or the Royal Alcazar?

-Well, if you only have time to visit one, personally I would favor the Alcazar over the Cathedral.
+Well, if you only have time to visit one, personally I would favour the Alcazar over the Cathedral.
 It is Spain’s oldest palace and home to amazing gardens and architecture.
-The Cathedral is a lovely cathedral, but there are plenty of very nice cathedrals in the world, only one Alcazar of Seville.
+The Cathedral is a lovely cathedral, and where you will find the tomb of Christopher Columbus, but there are plenty of very nice cathedrals in the world with plenty of famous people buried, but only one Alcazar of Seville.

 If you have any further questions or suggestions, feel free to leave them in the comments, and I can see if I can help and then add them to the post.